BROAD-LEAVED HELLEBORINE

 No relation to : Hellebores [plants with similar name which belong to the Buttercup Family [Ranunculaceae].

 This Helleborine is generally the most common of the Helleborines.
 It grows to 80cm in woods and other shady places.
 Flowers, greenish-yellow to pinkish-purple, are solitary atop single stems.
-The leaves, which are sometimes tinged purplish, are broad, half-clasp the stem, and are at intervals spiralling up the stem.
+The leaves, which are sometimes tinged purplish, are broad, half-clasp the stem, and spiral up the stem at intervals.

 Distribution